mfxbe/ToplevelIt/README.md

 # ToplevelIT

-A C and GObject based library for the wayland foreign-window-protocol.
-It gives easier access to window controlling and managing.
-Might be used in panels, docks, etc...
+ToplevelIt is a small library, built with C and GObject, that makes working with Wayland's foreign-window-protocol easy.
+It simplifies tasks like controlling and managing windows, making it a great fit for projects like panels, docks, and more.

-It can be used from C and should also work in any language with gobject-introspection support.
+You can use ToplevelIt in C, and it should also play nicely with any programming language that supports GObject introspection.
+Whether you prefer C  or another language, ToplevelIt is here to simplify your interactions with Wayland's foreign-window-protocol.
 ## Build

-To build the library run the following commands.
+To build the library, run the following commands.

 ```
 make wlscan
 make
 ```

-An automatic installation option is not there at the moment.
+An automatic installation option is not available at the moment.

 ## Example

 A very basic example can be found below.
-For all of this to work the `.h` and `.so` file need to be in the right place on your system.
+For all of this to work, the `.h` and `.so` files need to be in the right place on your system.

 example.c: